 - 1. A Fumigation Management Plan must be written for all fumigations prior to actual treatment (see Section 11). - 2.
-Phostoxin® Prepac Ropes are recommended for the treatment of transport vehicles or similar storages containing processed foods for which no direct contact is allowed with tablets. - 3.
-A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS. - 4.
-Railcars and shipping containers, trucks, vans and other transport vehicles shipped piggyback by rail may be fumigated in-transit.
-Aeration of railcars, railroad boxcars or shipping containers is prohibited en route.
-Transport vehicles, such as trucks, vans and trailers, are prohibited from travel over public roads or highways until completely aerated to a hydrogen phosphide gas level at or below 0.1 ppm and the warning placards removed.
+Railcars and shipping containers, trucks, vans and other transport vehicles shipped piggyback by rail may be fumigated intransit.
+Aeration of railcars, railroad boxcars or shipping containers is prohibited en route. - Transport vehicles, such as trucks, vans and trailers, are prohibited from travel over public roads or highways until completely aerated to a hydrogen phosphide level at or below 0.1 ppm and the warning placards removed. - 3.
+Transport vehicles loaded with bulk commodities to which Fumitoxin® tablets or pellets may be added directly are treated in essentially the same way as any other flat storage facility. - 4.
+Wear appropriate respiratory protection during application, as per the instructions outlined in Section 6, RESPIRATORY PROTECTION and Section 9, APPLICATOR AND WORKER EXPOSURE.
+A fumigation zone must be established as per Section 7, FUMIGATION ZONE REQUIREMENTS.
+During application, post fumigation warning placards around the fumigated site and along the fumigation zone perimeter as per Section 10, PLACARDING OF FUMIGATION AREAS.